pingcap/tidb/docs/design/2021-06-23-spilled-unparallel-hashagg.md

 ## Motivation or Background

-Currently, the calculation logic of the aggregate executors in the TIDB is divided into two types, parallel and unparallel.
-However, when SQL memory usage exceeds the memory limit, neither implementation can use external memory to control memory usage and can only kill the SQL that is executing.
-In order to enable SQL to execute normally in the case of insufficient memory, we introduce the spilling algorithm for the unparallel aggreagte executor.
+Currently, the calculation logic of the aggregate executors in the TiDB is divided into two types, parallel and unparallel.
+However, when SQL memory usage exceeds the memory quota, neither implementation can use external memory to control memory usage and can only kill the SQL that is executing.
+In order to enable SQL to execute normally in the case of insufficient memory, we introduce the spilling algorithm for the unparallel aggregate executor.

 ## Detailed Design

 In aggregate processing, memory increases when tuples are inserted into the hash table.
-So we can use the following algorithm to control the memroy incresaing:
+So we can use the following algorithm to control the memory increasing:

 1. When the memory usage is higher than the mem-quota, switch the HashAgg executor to spill-mode.
 2. When HashAgg is in spill-mode, keep the tuple in the hashMap no longer growing.